-Entry treatments are provided in Esperanza Hills at the community and neighborhood levels.
-Locations for each entry treatment are shown on Exhibit 15 (page 85) and Exhibit 18 (page 91).
+Entry treatments are monumentation is provided at Stonehaven Drive and in Esperanza Hills at the community and neighborhood levels.
+Locations for each entry treatment are shown on Exhibit 15 (page 85) and Exhibit 18 (page 91 Exhibit 10 (page 92).